ss-gsync/tree-risk-pro/tree_risk_pro/dashboard/DEPLOYMENT.md

 ## Security Checklist

 1. **Authentication**:
-   - Default credentials are now set to TestAdmin/trp345! in the backend code
-   - No environment variables needed for basic authentication with these credentials
+   - No default credentials - authentication credentials must be provided
-   - For production, you should still set DASHBOARD_USERNAME and DASHBOARD_PASSWORD environment variables
+   - DASHBOARD_USERNAME and DASHBOARD_PASSWORD environment variables are required
    - Use a strong password (12+ characters with mixed case, numbers, symbols)
-   - Current auth implementation is suitable for beta testing
+   - Password is stored as a hash, not in plaintext
+   - Deployment script will interactively prompt for credentials if not set

 2. **SSL/TLS**:
    - Our deployment script sets up a self-signed certificate by default